phoenix-rtos/phoenix-rtos-doc/quickstart/armv7a7-imx6ull.md

 - To provide a power supply for the board, you should connect AC Adapter to DC socket on the board.
 For now leave `SW2001` switch in the `1` position.

-- To communicate with the board you will need to connect the usb cable to `DEBUG USB` port.
+- To communicate with the board you will need to connect the usb cable to `DEBUG USB` port (`J1901`).
 The on-board uart-usb converter is used here.

-- You should also connect the another micro usb cable to `USB OTG` port.
+- You should also connect the another micro usb cable to `USB OTG` port (`J1102`).
 As a result two available usb ports in `i.
 MX 6ULL - EVK` will be connected to yor host-pc.

 - Now you can power up the board by changing the `SW2001` position to `2`.
 The `D2003` LED should turn green.